MicrosoftDocs/biztalk-docs/biztalk/core/configuring-an-edi-and-as2-status-report.md

 ms.author: "mandia"
 manager: "anneta"
 ---
-# Configuring an EDI and AS2 Status Report
+# Configure an EDI and AS2 Status Report
 After you have enabled EDI or AS2 status reports, you display the status report you want from the **EDI Status Reports** or **EDIINT Status Reports** section of the **Group Hub** tab of the **Group Overview** page in the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administration Console.
 When you display a status report, you will see a default set of data.
 You can configure the following aspects of the status reports:

 -   The query expression that is run to determine the range of data that status is reported for, for example, the date range, the direction of the data (receive or send), or the status value (Accepted, Rejected, All, etc.)